We are pleased to welcome you to the Hospitality & Tourism Law Summer Program at American University, Washington College of Law (WCL).

 - Yellow Cab: (202) 544-1212

-Parking is available at 4801 Massachusetts Avenue.
-You may park your vehicles in the WCL garage without a permit, paying a daily fee.
+Parking is available at 4300 Nebraska Avenue.
+You may park your vehicle in the WCL garage without a permit, paying a daily fee.
 Alternatively, a permit may be purchased in the Facilities Management Office, room 383.
 If you have any questions or concerns regarding the parking policy please contact the Facilities Management Office at (202) 274-4008.

 PENCE LAW LIBRARY